ietf-wg-asdf/SDF/sdf.md

   "Property", already has a different meaning.)

 Definition:
-: An entry in a Definition Group; the entry creates a new semantic term for use in SDF models and associates it with a set of qualities.
+: An entry in a Definition Group.
+  The entry creates a new semantic term for use in SDF models and associates it with a set of qualities.
-  Unless it is also a Declaration, a definition just defines a term, it does not create a component item within the enclosing definition.
+  Unless the Class Name Keyword of the Group also makes it a Declaration (see {{definitions-block}}), a definition just defines a term, it does not create a component item within the enclosing definition.

 Declaration:
 : A definition within an enclosing